-- The Boston Consultancy Group identified 100 companies from rapidly developing economies that are globalizing their business and are poised to become global challengers.
+- The Boston Consultancy Group identified 100 companies from rapidly developing economies that are globalising their business and are poised to become global challengers.
 21 such companies are from India alone, with combined revenues of US$ 93 billion.
 These companies will need top class managerial talent; people not with just an engineering or IT degree but with managerial skills and with a background of knowledge in international business operations.

-Which MBA program should you choose?
+Which MBA program should I choose?

 - You are going for a graduate study in business and have finally decided to choose to do an MBA from the plethora of MBA programs available.
 Though this may feel like your biggest decision you will find that it is just the beginning